justin-lyon/dot-files/README.md

 ## .bashrc

- * Colorize your bash terminal
+ * Define `touchp` alias
- * display git branch in terminal
+ * Display git branch in terminal
- * `touchp` alias
+ * Colorize Terminal with ANSI

 ## .ssh/config

- * Create shortcuts for common `ssh` commands, by host and key-pair.
+ * Define shortcuts for common `ssh` commands, by host and key-pair.